multiplex55/MyDotFiles/nvim/README.md

 ## UI enhancements

-This fork bundles [folke/dressing.nvim](https://github.com/folke/dressing.nvim) so that Neovim's built-in `vim.ui.input` and `vim.ui.select` prompts reuse the same polished Telescope UI that powers the Koto, Rhai, and AutoHotkey helpers.
-The plugin is lazy-loaded and needs no manual setup beyond installing dependencies via `:Lazy sync`.
+This fork bundles [folke/noice.nvim](https://github.com/folke/noice.nvim) to modernize the command line, popup menus, and Neovim's built-in `vim.ui.input`/`vim.ui.select` prompts.
+The plugin is lazy-loaded and picks up your notify configuration to present polished floating windows for helper workflows like Koto, Rhai, and AutoHotkey.

 ## Custom Keymaps